 This post may contain affiliate links.
 Read the full disclosure here

-This list will get you started if you are a newbie or expand your repertoire if you are an old hat at reuse and reviving unwanted objects.
+This list of different ways to upycle will get you started if you are a newbie or expand your repertoire if you are an old hat at reusing and reviving unwanted objects.

 If you literally don’t know what upcycling is then check out our bumper post What is Upcycling & What Can I Upcycle?

 This is not an exhaustive dictionary, it’s a jumping off point.
 The hope is that as you scroll through and see what we’ve picked for each letter your brain will also jump to all the other items starting with that letter that we didn’t choose and you’ll find yourself jotting down reminder notes to yourself to try all sorts of upcycling projects!

 I’d love to hear about the clever upcycling ideas you’ve made with other materials from a-z!
 Drop me a comment or tag me on social media!

 Hint, hint, this is a great one to share with anyone who needs a nudge into the upcycling way of life!